Does Warm Water Open Pores? We Asked DermatologistsMay 04, 2023

 You’ve probably heard the claim that hot water opens up your pores and cold water closes them.
-Perhaps you’ve even experimented with the varying water temperatures in an attempt to get the grime and gunk out of large pores.
+Perhaps you’ve even experimented with varying water temperatures in an attempt to get the grime and gunk out of large pores.

-Can Warm Water Open Your Pores?
+Does Hot or Warm Water Open Your Pores?

 Using warm water to “open” your pores is technically impossible.
 Your pores aren’t muscles, so they can’t voluntarily open and contract regardless of water temperature.
 “There is nothing that can physically make the pores smaller or bigger,” says Dr. Palep.
 That said, there is some logic behind washing your face with warm water to help clean out your pores.

 While warm water will not actually open up your pores, it can help clean out the gunk, grime and sebum that has accumulated inside.
 “The more oil and gunk you get into your oil gland, and hence the hair follicle, the bigger your pores are going to look because the oil is sitting in your pores and stretching it out,” says Dr. Palep.

 “Water in general can help remove excess oil from the skin, to minimize [your pores’] appearance by removing the blockages within them,” explains Dr. Zeichner.